weareviaai/via-platform/README.md

 ## Supported Webhooks Event Types

 #### ``message_reply``
 This event will be generated as a response to a ``/api/message`` call.
-The response object varies and depends on which schema is used by the AI to render the result.
+The event payload object varies and depends on which schema is used by the AI to render the result.
+For example:

 ```json
 {